 Indeed, it is emancipatory on some counts, albeit a restricted form of freedom.
 It is a loosening, rather than unshackling individual’s freedom in how it changes the rules of the game (North, 1990).
 These women creatively entreprende within their own taken-for-granted norms whilst slowly transforming these cultures.
 Thus, the “power” within these rules (norms and values) are continually adopted and transformed by individual agents (women entrepreneurs) (Giddens, 1984, p.14).
 Entrepreneuring is a breaking out of the norms for the women (Berg, 1997), and in breaking out, a ‘successful’ woman entrepreneur through her endeavors opens the doors for others to follow.
 This, Giddens (1984) explains as structuration, where, in the interplay of the agency (individuals) and the structure (institutions), the agent (the successful woman entrepreneur) alters the structure for the next interaction.

+8..
+Conclusion

+Our thematic review enabled us to contribute to the debate on women’s empowerment and emancipation through entrepreneurship by bringing to the fore the paradox in the dominant view of women entrepreneurship as liberating from both organizational and institutional inhibitions.
+Our findings reveal that the meaning, themes and the struggle of empowerment and emancipation in women entrepreneurship are not particularly new within the literature focused on the Global South.
+However, we enrich extant scholarship by revitalizing and reconceptualizing the interplays of dependence and independence, liberty, and license, while highlighting the dynamics of culture and institutions.

+The impediment to women’s empowerment is the fact that they are women, which is reinforced by the cultures and the dominant patriarchal social order.
+Empowerment and the attendant liberation that present the choice of living autonomously remains to be attained in the Global South, given the entrenched power imbalance in most of the regions.
+Still, entrepreneurship poses as a formidable counteragent to these established social structures by offering the women some limited form of liberation.
+Regardless, women need to continually chip at the glass ceilings to slowly modify the structures for emancipation.

+Although our review is a critical account of the literature on women’s emancipation through entrepreneurship, it has its limitations.
+Due to space limitations, we adopted a broad geographic grouping for each region with countries that are heterogeneous on many counts.
+While we realize this is a convenience, however, given our objective of painting a big picture, it allows us sufficient depth to describe this literature.
+While highlighting predominant themes, the papers explored may not be exhaustive for all the management and sociological literature on women’s entrepreneurship within the Global South.
+For future research, we noted how the literature indicates some improvements and developments, therefore, future studies might monitor these changes across regions.
+Fine-grained, possibly even ethnographic studies could show us what women can achieve.
+Moreover and similarly, we noted that women employ various strategies and tactics for empowerment; future studies could explore these more closely to establish what works and why.

-, REFERENCES
+REFERENCES

+Ackelsberg, M.A.(2005) Free women of Spain: anarchism and the struggle for the emancipation of women.
+Oakland, CA: AK Press.

 Adamson, F.B. & Tsourapas, G. (2020) The Migration State in the Global South: Nationalizing, Developmental, and Neoliberal Models of Migration Management.
 International Migration Review, 54(3), p.853-882.